 My typical approach to do this is to keep it as simple as possible, rounding weights to the easiest number to remember (I work on body weight (100kg), half bodyweight and quarter body weight, and leave out all the 2.5kg weights), and keeping reps and sets the same, otherwise I can remember what I’m doing.
 And so I work on a 5x5x5x50 system, which is five exercises, done in five sets of five reps with 50 seconds in between each set (so I’d do 5 bench presses five times, having a 50-second break, then another five, doing this a total of five times (total of twenty-five lifts).
 When I do these I set up two different exercises and go between the two (stops it getting boring) if I can, an upper body one (like military press) with a lower one (squat).

 The actual exercises I’d go for would be the four primary ones:

 - Dead Lift

 - Overhead Press

 The fifth exercise is the final one, and always a mystery, the aim to really stress you.
 This can include things like chainsaws, farmer walks, sledge pulls, anything you want as long as it’s hitting your legs, body and arms.

-When doing these exercise get help, find a gym that has people who give a toss and get them to get your technique dialled Mr. Miyagi style.
-If you’re looking for a gym visit a few and don’t be put of by grubby gyms full of asian taxi drivers and scary looking black guys or guys who look like they’ve been shot in the face with a shotgun, they may look scary, but they bloody love moving shit around and the second they work out you’re like them they’ll be a bit less scary.
+When doing these exercises get help, find a gym that has people who give a toss and get them to get your technique dialled Mr. Miyagi style.
+If you’re looking for a gym visit a few and don’t be put off by grubby gyms full of Asian taxi drivers and scary looking black guys or guys who look like they’ve been shot in the face with a shotgun, they may look scary, but they bloody love moving shit around and the second they work out you’re like them they’ll be a bit less scary.